Tamás Konok

 2009

-Establishing the Konok-Hetey Art Foundation with sculptor Katalin Hetey, his wife
+Konok-Hetey Art Foundation (established together with his wife, sculptor Katalin Hetey)

 2006